getclave/permissionless.js/packages/permissionless/README.md

 [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) smart accounts, interacting with bundlers and paymasters, and leveraging custom signers.

-This package is the for of permissionless.js, making it compatible with React Native (Expo V52).
+This package is the fork of permissionless.js, making it compatible with React Native (Expo V52).

 ## Features